Overview

 The Consortium for Policy Research in Education (CPRE) and The Leadership Academy needed a way to translate the research and principles of culturally responsive schooling (CRS) found through their study (Institute of Education Sciences, U.S. Department of Education, Grant R305T210087) into a practical, accessible, and actionable digital resource for educators, school leaders, and school districts.

-Despite growing emphasis on equity in education, educators faced critical challenges:
+Despite growing emphasis on equity in education, educators faced critical challenges, for example:

-– Research on culturally responsive practices is fragmented and academic
+– Research on culturally responsive practices is fragmented and very academic

 – Implementation guidance is often abstract or inaccessible